shipperhq/module-shipper/README.md

 Description
 -----------
 ShipperHQ will install as a simple shipping carrier in Magento 2.
+To get started you'll need to sign up for a ShipperHQ account at https://shipperhq.com/magento2.
+There's no cost for the extension and ShipperHQ is free for 30 days.
 Once installed you can configure with your ShipperHQ platform credentials to provide multiple carrier rates and manage complex shipping rules via our ShipperHQ dashboard.

 Compatibility
 -------------